-6.1 The chart in Appendix A shows what may happen when you make a complaint or raise a concern.
-There are up to three Stages: A, B and C. Most complaints can be resolved at Stages A or B. You can bring a relative or companion to support you at any time during the process but you will be expected to speak for yourself.
-However, we recognise that when the complainant is a pupil it is reasonable for the companion to speak on their behalf and/or to advise the pupil.
+There are up to three Stages: A, B and C. Most complaints can be resolved at Stages A or B. You can bring a relative or companion to support you at any time during the process, but you will be expected to speak for yourself, unless you require special assistance.
+We also recognise that when the complainant is a pupil it is reasonable for the companion to speak on their behalf and/or to advise the pupil.

-6.2 As far as possible, your concern or complaint will be dealt with on a confidential basis.
+As far as possible, your concern or complaint will be dealt with on a confidential basis.
 However, there could be occasions when the person dealing with your concern or complaint will need to consider whether anyone else within the school needs to know about your concern or complaint, so as to address it appropriately.

-6.3 If you are a pupil under 16 and wish to raise a concern or bring a complaint we will ask for your permission before we involve your parent(s) or carer(s).
+If you are a pupil under 16 and wish to raise a concern or bring a complaint, we will ask for your permission before we involve your parent(s) or carer(s).
 If you are a pupil under 16 and are involved in a complaint in any other way, we may ask your parent(s) or carer(s) to become involved and attend any discussion or interview with you.

-Stage A
+7. Stage A

-6.4 If you have a concern, you can often resolve it quickly by talking to a teacher or the Headteacher.
+If you have a concern, you can often resolve it quickly by talking to a teacher or [name of school's designated person].
 You should raise your concern as soon as you can; normally we would expect you to raise your issue within 10 school days of any incident.

 The longer you leave it the harder it might be for those involved to deal with it effectively.

-6.5 If you are a pupil, you can raise your concerns with your school council representative, or a teacher.
+If you are a pupil, you can raise your concerns with your school council representative, form tutor or a teacher chosen to deal with pupil.
 This will not stop you, at a later date, from raising a complaint if you feel that the issue(s) you have raised have not been dealt with properly.

-6.6 We will try to let you know what we have done or are doing about your concern normally within 10 school days, but if this is not possible, we will talk to you and agree a revised timescale with you.
+We will try to let you know what we have done or are doing about your concern normally within 10 school days, but if this is not possible, we will talk to you and agree a revised timescale with you.

-6.7 The person overseeing your concern or complaint will keep you informed of the progress being made.
+The person overseeing your concern or complaint will keep you informed of the progress being made.
 This person will also keep a log of the concern for future reference.

-Stage B
+8. Stage B

-6.8 In most cases, we would expect that your concern is resolved informally.
-If you feel that your initial concern has not been dealt with appropriately you should put your complaint in writing to the Headteacher.
+In most cases, we would expect that your concern is resolved informally.
+If you feel that your initial concern has not been dealt with appropriately you should put your complaint in writing to the headteacher.

-6.9 We would expect you to aim to do this within five school days of receiving a response to your concern as it is in everyone's interest to resolve a complaint as soon as possible.
-There is also a form attached (Appendix B) that you may find useful.
+We would expect you to aim to do this within five school days of receiving a response to your concern as it is in everyone's interest to resolve a complaint as soon as possible.
+The form at Appendix A you may find useful.
 If you are a pupil we will explain the form to you, help you complete it and give you a copy.

-6.10 If your complaint is about the Headteacher, you should put your complaint in writing to the Chair of governors, addressed to the school, to ask for your complaint to be investigated.
+If your complaint is about the headteacher, you should put your complaint in writing to the chair of governors, addressed to the school, to ask for your complaint to be investigated.

-6.11 In all cases, the Headteacher can help you to put your complaint in writing if necessary.
+In all cases, the Headteacher can support you to put your complaint in writing if necessary.

-6.12 If you are involved in any way with a complaint, the Headteacher will explain what will happen and the sort of help that is available to you.
+If you are involved in any way with a complaint, the Headteacher will explain what will happen and the support that is available to you.